Policy · Creativity · Game

 Bystance is a weekly exercise in creative perspective-taking.
 You're not asked what you think.
 You're asked what you think someone else with different values, constraints, and capabilities might think.

 The game borrows from policy deliberation, design thinking, and the kind of broad strokes engagement systems that invite you see the check-in differently.
 It takes a few minutes to play.
-The insights tend to last a little longer.
+The insights may tend to last a little longer.

 Join the next round